 I don’t want something that looks like a sex toy

-This is a common theme; often the people who can’t afford much are people who don’t live alone.
-Wand massagers like the Mystic Wand are quiet and discreet looking; for the budget-minded you can try their Mini version battery-powered which is under $40 at Shevibe, or the rechargeable Mini which is just barely under $50.
+This is a common theme; whether the idea of your first sex toy fills you with anxiety or you live with other people and need something discrete, avoiding the garish designs or penis-replicas can be a good avenue.
+Wand massagers like the Mystic Wand are quiet and discreet looking.
 You’ve seen these recommended before: For pinpoint stimulation the We-Vibe Tango and Lelo Mia 2 both fit the “tiny & quiet” bill.
 Often you can find a glass sex toy that looks more like art than a dildo, however please read up on glass before you go buy something super cheap.
-Newbies won’t want to drop the cash for Fucking Sculptures brand but it certainly passes for art.

 Butts (and prostates!) need love, too

 Let’s not ignore the other holes for your first sex toy!
 If you’re looking for plugs and dildos to prepare a butt for eventual butt sex, you should start out small and buy a few in graduating sizes, as I recommend in the beginner’s guide to anal sex toys.
 If you decide you like the sensation, consider the Tantus Neo, Lux LX1 or Fun Factory Booty for something under $50 or spend a little more to try the Njoy Pure Plug which is seriously highly rated.
 These are all plugs that are made to stay in one spot and provide the sensation of something being in there, or fullness if you get the bigger sizes.